cocoltre/cocoltre.github.io/userlevel.md

 Okay, now the picture becomes clearer.
 {: .text-justify}

-This plot shows that the number of posts per active user is almost perfectly linear with the number of subreddits.
-This means that they will have highly similar relationships with other variables in the model.
+This plot shows that the number of posts per active user looks like positivelyand almost linearly associated with the number of subreddits.
+This means that they will have probably similar relationships with other variables in the model.
 {: .text-justify}

 To formally test this relationship, we ran a Pearson correlation test, which measures the strength of a linear association between two continuous variables.
 The null hypothesis is that there is no linear correlation between the number of subreddits and the number of posts per active user.